SkynetAppDev/skynetappdev.github.io/Approach for setting Processes for custom modules in Process Manager.md

  Browse to Process Manager module and click on Create Process.
 The fields available are:
  * Process Name
  * Process Status
- * Process Object -  select the module for which the process is being created.
+ * Process object -  select the module for which the process is being created.
  * Start Event  - Run the process when a record is created/modified

 ####Step 3: